AstroMined/debtonator/docs/progress.md

    - ✓ Aligned schema requirements with database constraints
    - ✓ Fixed BalanceReconciliation schema to match database NOT NULL constraints
    - ✓ Fixed BaseRepository transaction handling with nested transaction support
-   - Implement comprehensive timezone handling in repository tests
+   - ✓ Implemented comprehensive timezone handling in repository tests
-   - Fix date_trunc function missing in SQLite for monthly totals
+   - ✓ Implemented tests for all model-specific repositories (23/23)

 3. **Service Layer Refactoring (90%)**
    - ✓ AccountService refactored to use repository pattern